samvk/postcard-creator/README.md

 I chose to build the Postcard Creator as it felt like the most fully-rounded of the options.
 It requires a bit of work in front-end, back-end, and design, and creates a finished product one could actually use.
 It also let's me play around with a lot of what HTML5 has to offer.

+### Developer Notes

+*Greetings, World!* is written in ES6 syntax and compiled & polyfilled with Babel.
+It uses Webpack as its module bundler of choice.

 ## Installation